Xela3026/workflows-docs/docs/credential-vault.md

 This object has three properties: `"name"`, `"value"`, and `"sensitive"`.
 - `"name"` is the name of the credential you are storing.
 This name is used to reference the credential in your workflow.
-- `"value"` is the credential you are storing
+- `"value"` is the credential you are storing.

-[comment]: <> (can this be any data type like array, object, string, int, float etc WIP WIP WIP)

 - `"sensitive"` is a boolean.
 If it is true, when you save your credentials, this credential will be encrypted and censored within your vault.
 No one will be able to see its value.
 It will just look like a string of asterisks.